Ex-UConn star, top NBA sixth man Cliff Robinson dies at 53

-Cliff Robinson, an early star in UConn’s rise to power and longtime top sixth man in the NBA, died Saturday.
-He was 53.
+“His personality and energy were unmatched, and his contributions on the court were unmistakable, helping the Trail Blazers into the playoffs each of his eight seasons with the team,” the Blazers said.

+“His streak of 461 consecutive games played with the Trail Blazers still stands as a franchise record, which is a testament to his hard work and dedication to the team.
+We extend our heartfelt condolences to Cliff’s family and loved ones.
+Uncle Cliffy will be greatly missed by the Trail Blazers and all of Rip City.”

-Robinson’s death was confirmed by UConn.
-No cause of death was given, though former Huskies coach Jim Calhoun said Robinson had a stroke 2 1/2 years ago.
+No cause of death was given, though Calhoun said Robinson had a stroke 2 1/2 years ago.

 “It’s really sad to hear of this, because he was one of my kids, my players, a guy I watched grow into a man,” Calhoun said.
 “It’s not an easy thing.”